Blue petrel: Breeding

-The blue petrel, like all members of the Procellariiformes, is colonial, and have large colonies.
+The blue petrel, like all members of the Procellariiformes, is colonial, and has large colonies.
 It nests in a burrow, and lays one egg per breeding attempt.
-Both parents incubate the egg for approximately 50 days and the chick fledges after 55 days.
+Both parents incubate the egg for approximately 50 days, and the chick fledges after 55 days.
 Skuas are the main danger for their eggs and chicks.

 Conservation status

-The blue petrel has a very large range and an estimate population of 3,000,000 adult birds and thus it is rated as Least Concern, by the IUCN.
+The blue petrel has a very large range and an estimated population of 3,000,000 adult birds, and thus it is rated as Least Concern by the IUCN.